carla-simulator/map/doc/ad_map_access_qgis/ad_map_access_qgis.md

   QGIS_PLUGINPATH=<path/to/>install/ad_map_access_qgis/share/qgis/python/plugins/ad_map_access_qgis
 - Once the plugin is loaded, the CARLA ad_map_access toolbar is now available for use.
 - The map is loaded using the load map icon on the CARLA ad_map_access toolbar.
-  Currently, we load the txt configuration file from ad_map_access as direct loading of xodr files is not possible anymore.
+  Currently, it is possible to directly load a txt configuration file and xodr files from ad_map_access.
+  In addition it is possible to use the txt configuration file to specify some configuration values.
   Linking an example [file](https://github.com/carla-simulator/map/blob/master/ad_map_access/impl/tests/test_files/Town01.txt).
   Also please refer to the [configuration structure](https://ad-map-access.readthedocs.io/en/latest/ad_map_access/apidoc/html/        classad_1_1map_1_1config_1_1MapConfigFileHandler.html).
  ![Loading the desired map](images/Load_file.png "Select the map from the file system")